Code-Institute-Submissions/stream-one-project-5/README.md

 ### Upcoming Walks

 The page detailing upcoming walks shows a brief description of the next route, along with a map of the route created using Ordnance Survey (OS) Openspace Map Builder and embedded using the OS Openspace API.
 The next scheduled walk is displayed by default, with a menu to enable the user to switch between the routes planned for the next six months.
-The menu links feature an image from along the planned route, giving the user a preview of one place which they would visit should they decide to go on that walk.
+The menu links feature a background image from along the planned route, giving the user a preview of one place which they would visit should they decide to go on that walk.

 Enabling this functionality proved tricky to begin with so a separate GitHub branch was utilised until such time as the script was working satisfactorily.